Last modified: September 13, 2025

 When to Use

-If you aim for continuous delivery or deploy many times a day, Git Flow will probably feel heavyweight; consider a trunk-based or simple feature-branch workflow instead.
+If you aim for continuous delivery or deploy many times a day, Git Flow will likely feel heavyweight; consider trunk-based development or a simple feature-branch workflow instead.

 Environment Branching